Troponin T, Serum

 Elevations in troponin T are also seen in patients with unstable angina.
 The finding of unstable angina and an elevated troponin T are known to have adverse short- and long-term prognoses, as well as a unique beneficial response to an invasive interventional strategy and treatment with the newer antiplatelet agents and low-molecular-weight heparin.

-The upper limit for normal individuals is <0.01 ng/mL (undetectable by this method).
+The upper limit for normal individuals is less than 0.01 ng/mL (undetectable by this method).

-For patients who present with acute coronary syndromes, troponin T values > or =0.01 ng/mL that are rising make the diagnosis of cardiac injury.
+For patients who present with acute coronary syndromes, troponin T values greater than or equal to 0.01 ng/mL that are rising make the diagnosis of cardiac injury.
 Decreasing values are indicative of recent cardiac injury.

-Troponin T values > or =0.01 ng/mL are a prognostic sign in patients with ischemic heart disease and most other situations.
+Troponin T values greater than or equal to 0.01 ng/mL are a prognostic sign in patients with ischemic heart disease and most other situations.
 Clinical judgment is necessary to distinguish patients who have ischemic heart disease from those who do not.
-However, all patients with > or =0.01 ng/mL troponin T are at increased risk for cardiac events relative to patients with undetectable troponin T.
+However, all patients with troponin T values of 0.01 ng/mL and higher are at increased risk for cardiac events relative to patients with undetectable troponin T.

 As with all markers of cardiac injury, elevations of troponin T do not in and of themselves indicate the presence of an ischemic mechanism.
 Many other disease states are associated with elevations of troponin T via mechanisms different from those that cause injury in patients with acute coronary syndromes.
 These include trauma (eg, contusion, ablation, or pacing), congestive heart failure, hypertension, hypotension (often with arrhythmias), pulmonary embolism, renal failure, and myocarditis.